zeus2102/SDCND-finding-lane-lines/README.md

 ### Video Clips

+We draw lane lines on video clips using our detection techniques.
+The video inputs are in [test_videos](https://github.com/zeus2102/SDCND-finding-lane-lines/tree/lane-lines-dev/test_videos) folder.
-The resultant video clips can be found in [test_videos_output](https://github.com/zeus2102/SDCND-finding-lane-lines/tree/lane-lines-dev/test_videos_output) folder.
+The output video clips can be found in [test_videos_output](https://github.com/zeus2102/SDCND-finding-lane-lines/tree/lane-lines-dev/test_videos_output) folder.

 ### Conclusion